ameliaemahizer/OnlineBookSubscription/README.md

 ## One Implemented Use Case (Search)
 mzc5994 - Mackenzie Cane: <br>

 - **30%:**  Created LoginView form; Wrote LoginView code to connect the view to the database; Created OnlineBookSubscription class to call LoginController, which contains LoginView Frame; Added user information for reader, author, and book reviewer.
+Contributed to the README.txt file.

 ake5280 - Amelia Emahizer: <br>

-- **30%:** Created our database and tables within; Added user and search information into the created tables; Created a HomePageView form to connect LoginView and SearchView; Wrote HomeReview code to connect LoginView and SearchView.
+- **30%:** Created our database and tables within; Added user and search information into the created tables; Created a HomePageView form to connect LoginView and SearchView; Wrote HomePageView code to connect LoginView and SearchView.
 Edited code for others.
 Added several books to the arraylist.

 ajf6238 - Aidan Fitz: <br>